CartoDB/documentation/app/content/spatial-extension-bq/overview/spatial-indexes.md

     </figure>
 </div>

-Visit the [reference](../../sql-reference/quadkey) for the full list of available functions and the [Examples](../../examples/spatial-indexes) to access sample code.
+Go to the [Reference](../../sql-reference/quadkey) for the full list of available functions and the [Examples](../../examples/spatial-indexes) to access sample code.
 If you can't find what you need, please let us know by opening an issue in our [Github repository](https://github.com/CartoDB/carto-spatial-extension) or become a contributor.

 ### Quadkey